Naturalisation (biology)

 Naturalisation (or naturalization) is the ecological process by which a species, taxon, or population of exotic—as opposed to native—origin becomes integrated into a given ecosystem.
 Through this process, the organism establishes self-sustaining populations, becoming capable of reproducing, growing, and disseminating spontaneously without continued human assistance.
 In some cases, a species’ presence in an ecosystem is so ancient that it becomes impossible to determine with certainty whether it is native or the result of a historical introduction.
 Such taxa may be regarded as naturalised when their origin cannot be conclusively established.

 Generally, any introduced species may (in the wild) either go extinct or naturalise in its new environment.

 Some populations do not sustain themselves reproductively, but exist because of continued influx from elsewhere.
 Such a non-sustaining population, or the individuals within it, are said to be adventive.
 Cultivated plants, sometimes called nativars, are a major source of adventive populations.

 Botany

 In botany, naturalisation is the situation in which an exogenous plant reproduces and disperses on its own in a new environment.
-For example, northern white cedar is naturalised in the United Kingdom, where it reproduces on its own, while it is not in France, where human intervention via cuttings or seeds are essential for its dissemination.
+For example, Thuja plicata is naturalised in the United Kingdom, where it reproduces on its own, while it is not in France, where human intervention via cuttings or seeds is essential for its dissemination.

-Two categories of naturalisation are defined from two distinct parameters: one, archaeonaturalised, refers to introduction before a given time (introduced over a hundred years ago), while the second, amphinaturalised or eurynaturalised, implies a notion of spatial extension (taxon assimilated indigenous and present over a vast space, opposed to stenonaturalised).
+Two categories of naturalisation are defined from two distinct parameters; one, archaeonaturalised, refers to introduction before a given time (introduced over a hundred years ago), while the second, amphinaturalised or eurynaturalised, implies a notion of spatial extension (taxon assimilated indigenous and present over a vast space, opposed to stenonaturalised).